 Mortimer (2008) considers the vertical relationship between the movie distributor and the downstream video rental firms, where the latter purchase video cassettes from the former.
 In particular, the author considers a transition from linear contracts (a lump sum payment for every cassette) to revenue-sharing agreements, in which the rental revenue of a video cassette was shared between the movie distributor and the downstream video rental firm.
-The author shows that a revenue-sharing agreement can improve the profits of the supply chain, as it leads to more efficient inventory choices.3
+The author shows that a revenue-sharing agreement can improve the profits of the supply chain, as it leads to more efficient inventory choices.
+Unlike ours, Mortimer (2008) considers a setting where the revenue-sharing agreement does not distort output decisions (for a given inventory choice).